KoenMW/vanilla-js-ts-router/README.md

 # Basic Javascript and TypeScript Router

 This is a simple router for a vanilla Javascript and TypeScript frontend.
 It allows you to define routes with associated content, scripts, conditions, and fallbacks.
+Can also use search params if you want to use it for something like github pages

 ## installation